Some of us distrust God because we question the fairness of his salvation plan.

 - We can concede our sinfulness but disregard God’s salvation plan and presume we can appease him on our terms.

-- We can repent of our sins, put our faith in God, and reconcile with him according to what we know about his salvation plan.
+- We can repent of our sins, put our faith in God, and reconcile with him based on what we know of his salvation plan.

 God condemns to eternal death those who defy him and those who believe they can appease him on their terms.